 Use an email signature template with an online editor.
 This allows you to build and customize your email signature, without having to know any coding skills or HTML knowledge.

-You can use a builder to quickly edit the text, change the colors, add in your social links, company logo, and export the customized result.
+Use a builder to quickly edit the text, change the colors, add in your social links, company logo, and export the customized result.

 9. Get Modern